Soft vs. Medium Mattresses: What’s the Difference?

 Benefits of a Soft Mattress

-It’s a great idea to buy a soft mattress if you’re a sleeper with arthritis and joint pain.
+It’s a great idea to buy a soft mattress if you’re a sleeper with arthritis and joint pain seeking one of the most comfortable mattresses.
 A softer mattress can be an excellent addition to your sleep environment since they feature plush comfort layers.

 These layers help reduce tension on pressure points and offer cushioning for your neck, shoulder, and back.
 A softer bed also provides a warm sleeping surface.
 So if you are a colder sleeper, you’ll have no trouble staying cozy throughout the night.